thinking-with-computers/ludus-spec/README.md

 UTF8 strings are set off by double quotes: `"this is a string"`.
 Normally, they may only be one line.
 But, strings may be split across lines with a `\` before the newline.
 (Strings are also complicated!)

 ###### Multi-line strings
-Should we allow multi-line strings, either using `"""`, or just allowing multi-line strings, like
+Should we allow multi-line strings?
+There are maybe reasons not to, like avoiding multi-line tokens.

 ###### String interpolation (status: to do)
 * Do we want string interpolation?
 (We do.)
 It's useful in string literals: `"string string {interpolation} string string"`. _Temporary decision: yes, interpolation, but deferred until later._ NB: Rust has recently added support for a light duty (safer) version of this, where what's interpolated isn't any arbitrary expression but only bound names.
 I think this may be a way to go.